anumkhanit/azure-wireshark-network-protocols/README.md

    - In Wireshark, set the filter to show only SSH traffic.

 2. **SSH into Ubuntu VM**:
-   - From Windows 10 VM, connect to the Ubuntu VM via SSH using its private IP.
+   - From Windows 10 VM, connect to the Ubuntu VM via SSH using its private IP. (ex - ssh username@Private IP Address)
    - Type commands in the SSH session and observe the traffic in Wireshark.

 3. **Exit SSH Session**: